titon/toolkit/docs/en/components/button.md

 ## ARIA Support ##

-The `button` role is required when supporting ARIA.
+The `button` role and the appropriate `aria-*` attributes are required when supporting ARIA.
 [Learn more about this role.](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_button_role)

 ```html